kylezii/kylezii/README.md

 . . .

-i'm often at the cod area or rping / docks
+i'm often at the cod area or rping / docks. im a slow replyer sometimes + im offtab a lot so please don't think im trying to ignore you

-feel free to int w me !
+feel free to int w me, c+h always!

 . . .